-Here is the detailed syllabus for the PSC Higher Secondary School Teacher (HSST) Economics (Junior) examination 2018.
+Here is the detailed syllabus for the PSC Higher Secondary School Teacher (HSST) Computer Science (Junior) examination 2018.

 KERALA HIGHER SECONDARY EDUCATION